Mutton Kulambu Recipe (Mutton Kuzhambu)

 For The Masala Paste

-Try to use Kashmiri dry red chilies, as they give a nice red color to the curry without making it too spicy.
-If you like to make it spicy, use a hot variety of chili (Byadagi chilies or Guntur chilies).
+- Dry red chilies – Try to use Kashmiri dry red chilies, as they give a nice red color to the curry without making it too spicy.
+If you like to make it spicy, use a hot variety of chili (Guntur chilies).

-This curry tastes best when made using fresh coconut.
-To save time, you can buy already grated frozen fresh coconut.
+- Fresh coconut – This curry tastes best when made using fresh coconut.
+To save time, you can buy already-grated frozen fresh coconut.
 You will find it in the freezer section of any Indian grocery store.
-However, if fresh coconut is not available, use dry coconut in its place.
+If fresh coconut is unavailable, use dry coconut instead.

 For The Curry

-You can use boneless mutton too, but I feel the bones give a lot of flavor to the curry and highly recommend using bone-in mutton.
+- Bone-in goat mutton (or lamb) – You can use boneless mutton, too, but I feel the bones add a lot of flavor, so I highly recommend using bone-in mutton.

-Replace vegetable oil with gingelly or peanut oil for an authentic flavor.
+- Oil – Use gingelly oil or peanut oil for an authentic flavor.

 You can also add a teaspoon of coriander powder and other spice powders to thicken the curry.